-Hole number two plays as either a 368 yard par 4 or as a 453 yard par 5 depending on whether you are playing from the whites or the blues.
+Hole number two plays as either a 372 yard par 4 (white) or as a par 5 (blue, red, gold).
 Be careful to keep your drive to the right of the fairway as there is a bunker on the left side that will swallow errant drives.
 The difficulty in this hole lies on the green.
 Regardless where the pin is placed remember never to be above it.
 Depending on the conditions, being above the hole will more often than not result in a three putt.
 Out of bounds along the entire left side.

-Hole number three at NCC is the signature hole playing 348 yards. .
+Hole number three at NCC is the signature hole playing 353 yards from the white tees.
 Unless the drive is struck well one will have a blind shot to the green.
 From the teeing area the drive should be aimed towards the right side of the fairway as it has a somewhat slant from right to left.
 The best position for your approach is the left side of the fairway.
 In mid summer it is not uncommon for a well struck shot to hit the center of the fairway and end up out of bounds left.
 The green is approximately 50 feet lower than the fairway so you will need one to two less clubs for your approach.
 Sand traps guard both the right and left sides of the putting surface and the back falls off eight feet to a lower level.
 Regardless where the pin is, aim for the center.

-Hole number 8 is played as both a par 4 at 372 yards or a par 5 at 459 yards.
+Hole number 8 is played as both a par 4 at 369 (blue) yards or a par 5 from the white, red or gold tee box.
 In either case, the yardage is deceptive in that it actually plays longer because it is entirely uphill.
 A well struck drive, will at most, run for perhaps three to four yards and at times not even that.
 Whether played as a par four or five it is best to place your drive from center to left side of the fairway.
 The putting surface is guarded on either side by bunkers.

-Hole number 9 is a 508 yard par 5 dogleg left.
+Hole number 9 is a par 5 from all four tee boxes with a dogleg left.
 A very good finishing hole where the player rarely is putting his third shot.
 There is out of bounds left; aim for the right center of the fairway otherwise you will have to go over some very high pines at the corner.
 The large maple tree on the right side of the fairway is locally called the “270 tree”.
 Get it past that tree and you might be able to put it on in two, assuming you maneuver your ball over the front bunker and can avoid those on both the right and left edges of the green.
 Once on the green there are severe breaks to the cup depending on where the hole is cut.